mykooo/portal-64/README.md

 ## Download

-You can download the ROM here if you own a copy of Portal for PC
+You can download the ROM here **if you own a copy of PC version of Portal!**

 [Rom Patcher](https://lambertjamesd.github.io/RomPatcher.js/index.html)

 ## Overview

 This project aims to reproduce Valve's original Portal, playable on the N64.

 [Releases](https://github.com/lambertjamesd/portal64/releases) of this game are released in the form of a .bps patch, and produce a fully playable N64 ROM that can either be played through an emulator or on a physical N64 game cartridge.

 Please follow specific release instructions to get the ROM running on your target hardware.

 Because this demake has been in development for over a year, it has made significant progress in both gameplay systems and fidelity including:

 - Twelve+ test chambers completed
 - Fully functioning portals, and gun